MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >
 >   For more information, see [Failure mode analysis for Azure applications](/azure/architecture/resiliency/failure-mode-analysis).
 >
-> - **Build redundancy** in the application and supporting infrastructure.
+> - **Build redundancy**: Build redundancy in the application and supporting infrastructure.
 Spread instances across availability zones to improve fault tolerance.
 Traffic can be routed to other zones if one zone fails.
 Deploy your application across multiple regions to ensure that your app remains accessible even if an entire region experiences an outage.
 >
 >   Build similar level of redundancy in dependent services.
 For instance, the application instances bind to blob storage.
 If the application uses zone-redundant deployment (ZRS), consider configuring the associated storage account with ZRS as well.
 >
 >   Have redundancy in networking components.
 For example, use zone-redundant IP addresses and load balancers.
 >
-> - **Have a reliable scaling strategy**.
-Unexpected load on the application can cause it to become unreliable.
+> - **Have a reliable scaling strategy**: Unexpected load on the application can cause it to become unreliable.
 Consider the right scaling approach based on your workload characteristics.
 You might be able to handle the load by scaling up.
 However, if the load continues to increase, scale out to new instances.
 Prefer automatic scaling over manual approaches.
 Always maintain a buffer of extra capacity during scaling operations to prevent performance degradation.
 >
 >   The choice of [App Service plan tier has a direct effect on scaling](/azure/app-service/overview-hosting-plans#how-does-my-app-run-and-scale) in terms of number of instances and the compute units.